 The average journey time by train between Hamburg Hbf and Copenhagen is 5 hours and 33 minutes, with around 9 trains per day.
 The journey time may be longer on weekends and holidays, so use our Journey Planner on this page to search for a specific travel date.

 Yes, it is possible to travel from Hamburg Hbf to Copenhagen without having to change trains.
-There are 2 direct trains from Hamburg Hbf to Copenhagen.
+There are 3 direct trains from Hamburg Hbf to Copenhagen each day.
 Though there may be fewer direct services available depending on your exact departure date.

 Trains travelling from Hamburg Hbf to Copenhagen cover a distance of around 179 miles (288 km) during the journey.